rbrtbrnschn/bam-elephant/README.md

 Could not explain it better, and **I co-created** it.
 Be ready to be bamboozled.
 It's so good, you won't  see it coming.

-## Ideas?
+## Ideas or Feedback?

-Leave an issue, or start a discussion in the wiki.
+Leave an issue, or start a discussion in the <a href="https://github.com/rbrtbrnschn/bam-elephant/wiki"> wiki</a>.

 ## Roadmap
 **Future** and **past** roadmap layed out in [here](./todo.md)